truemed/ModSecurityLog/README.md

 # ModSecurity IIS Logging Windows Service

-ModSecurity Log Capture Service is a Windows Service that watches the log folder and automatically captures the logs and sends them to a configured NLog target, like a SQL Server Database.
+ModSecurity Log Capture Service is a Windows Service that watches the ModSecurity log folder and automatically captures the logs and sends them to a configured NLog target, like a SQL Server Database.
-It uses a Windows File Watcher, listening to the FileCreated event, at which time it reads the log file, uses NLog to send the log to the Database.
+It uses a Windows File Watcher, listening to the FileCreated event, at which time it reads the log file, and uses NLog to send the log to the Database.
 Since it uses [NLog](https://github.com/NLog/NLog), it could be [any NLog Target](https://github.com/nlog/nlog/wiki/Targets).